Pennsylvania Vehicle Sales Tax & Fees [+Calculator]

 Do I have to pay sales tax on a used car in Pennsylvania?

-Which city in Pennsylvania has the lowest tax?
+Which city in Pennsylvania has the highest and lowest car sales tax?

 Do I have to pay sales tax on a gifted car in Pennsylvania?